Namak-ri

-Namak-ri is a small town in Samhyang-myeon, which is part of Muan County in South Jeolla province of South Korea.
-Namak-ri became the home of the South Jeolla provincial government following its move from the city of Gwangju in 2005.
+Namak-ri is a village in the township of Samhyang-myeon in Muan County, South Jeolla province of South Korea.
+In 2005, Namak was made capital of the province following the upgrade of Gwangju to a metropolitan city.

 Overview

-The relocation of the provincial office to Namak is causing many changes in the area.
-Previously it was just a small farming area with most inhabitants working in that industry.
-A new city is being constructed around the provincial office with its neighbour Mokpo.
+The relocation of the provincial office to Namak has led to many changes in the area.
+Once a small farming area with most residents working in that industry, the village is seeing construction of a new city around the office with its neighboring city Mokpo.

 Construction plan

-The central government officially declared the plan to build a new city on May 13, 1993.
+The central government officially declared a plan to build a new city on May 13, 1993.

 Eight years later, it was announced the residential area would occupy 9,139,000 m2.
 Jeonnam province applied for approval in February 2002.
 Four months later the official plan was changed and it received approval.

 Eco city

 Muan country is strongly trying to develop the Namak area as an "eco-city".
 This includes elevating the importance of establishing parks and forests.